General Information

 Steel arch bridge over a river

-There are four I-sections (1 to 4) per side, which are connected by welding.
+The arch girder is made of four welded I-sections (1 to 4).
 Sections 1, 2, and 3 are about a sixth main span long, while section 4 is about a half main span long.
-The arch girder-to-arch girder connections are shown in figures 7 to 9.

 Connection 1-to-2 (side view).